SimpliField/express-reaccess/README.md

 }];
 ```

-### options.valuesProp
+### options.valuesProps
-Type: `String`
+Type: `Array` of `String`s

-The property in wich any templated value found in the path must be searched
+The properties in wich any templated value found in the path must be searched
 for.

 By example, if the user rights are the following :